 Green pools and cloudy pool water is normally a lack of pool chlorine.
 You can easily clear up a green swimming pool.

-Don't rely on test strips.
+Don't rely on test (guess) strips.
 They're easy and convenient but won't give you the actual numbers you need.
-You're pool chemical readings are:
+The colors "Red" or "Orange" are not pool chemical readings.

-Make sure the CYA is in the proper range of 30 - 50ppm.
+Make sure the CYA is in the proper range of 30 - 50 ppm.
 Add stabilizer if it's low.
-You can use:
+To quickly increase your CYA you can use: